 v) Randolph Beer DUMBO

 Two of the many excellent breweries in Brooklyn that are worth visiting are located right here in DUMBO.
 Randolph Beer DUMBO on Prospect Street is not to be missed.
-This tap bar in the garage style dishes up a wholesome fare and draught beers along with fun communal tables and activities that are ideal for getting together with a group of friends.
+This tap bar in the garage style dishes up wholesome fare and draught beers along with fun communal tables and activities ideal for getting together with friends.

 Additionally, DUMBO has a seasonal rooftop bar with stunning Manhattan Bridge views!
 Simply make sure they are open and accepting reservations before you go!